 An underbite is due to a misalignment of the lower jaw that causes the lower teeth to protrude in front of the upper ones.
 Most of the time, dentists are able to correct an underbite using orthodontic devices.
-However, sometimes skeletal problems are so severe that patients require underbite surgery Oshawa.
+However, sometimes skeletal problems are so severe that patients require underbite surgery in Oshawa.

 In addition to making your face appear longer, an underbite can lead to physical difficulties, including problems eating, swallowing, and speaking.
 Left untreated, teeth can become worn down and you may suffer from chronic headaches or earaches, bacterial infections in the mouth, or sleep apnea.